Efficient Approximation for Subgraph-Hitting Problems in Sparse Graphs and Geometric Intersection Graphs: Introduction

-{\bf\em Application to intersection graphs of fat objects and pseudo-disks.} Theorem~\ref{thm-cliquedep} can be applied to wide classes of geometric intersection graphs: \begin{itemize} \item All classes of intersection graphs of any fat objects (i.e., convex objects whose diameter-width ratio is bounded).
+\begin{itemize} \item All classes of intersection graphs of any fat objects (i.e., convex objects whose diameter-width ratio is bounded).
 These classes are of clique-dependent polynomial expansion~\cite{de2020framework,dvovrak2021approximation,ErlebachJS05}, and include, for example, intersection graphs of balls, hypercubes, and similar convex objects.

 \item The class of intersection graphs of pseudo-disks (i.e., topological disks in the plane satisfying that the boundaries of every pair of them are either disjoint or intersect twice).
 We show that this class is also of clique-dependent polynomial expansion. \end{itemize} Both fat-object graphs and pseudo-disk graphs generalize the well-studied classes of disk graphs and unit-disk graphs.
-Because these classes are of clique-dependent \textit{polynomial} expansion, the aforementioned approximation scheme on polynomial-expansion graph classes with running time $f(\varepsilon,\mathcal{F},\Delta) \cdot n^{1+\alpha}$ can also be applied to them.
-On pseudo-disk graphs, one can even obtain approximation schemes with running time $f(\varepsilon,\mathcal{F},\Delta) \cdot n$, using a very recent technique given by Lokshtanov et al. \cite{lokshtanov2023framework}.
-Thus, applying Theorem~\ref{thm-cliquedep} yields the following result.
+Because these classes are of clique-dependent polynomial expansion, the aforementioned approximation scheme and lossy kernels on polynomial-expansion graph classes can also be applied to them.
+Thus, applying Theorem~\ref{thm-kernel} and Corollary~\ref{cor-lsearchsub} yields the following.

-\begin{corollary}[Corollary~\ref{cor-fat} and~\ref{cor-pseudo} combined] \textsc{Subgraph Hitting} on fat-object graphs admits an approximation scheme with running time $f(\varepsilon,\mathcal{F}) \cdot n^{1+\alpha}+O(m)$ any constant $\alpha>0$ and on pseudo-disk graphs admits an approximation scheme with running time $f(\varepsilon,\mathcal{F}) \cdot n \log n+O(m)$, where $n$ and $m$ are the numbers of vertices and edges in the input graph $G$, respectively. \end{corollary}